 Between PSA UPF and MB-UPF, only one tunnel for the replicated MBS stream is necessary.

-5. Depending on the MBS QoS profile received in step 4a-1 or 4b-1, the SMF may trigger PDU Session modification to create additional QoS Flow for the MBS stream.
+5. Depending on the MBS QoS profile(s) received in step 4a-1 or 4b-1, the SMF may trigger PDU Session modification to create additional QoS Flow(s) for the MBS stream.

-Editor's note: Whether the AMF is aware of MBS QoS profile is FFS.

-Editor's note: QoS model used for MBS (in current solution) is FFS.

 6. MBS stream is sent to the MB-UPF.

 7. MBS stream is received by PSA-UPF and forwarded on PDU Session(s) as 5GC Individual MBS traffic delivery.